'A lot Is at Stake': Supreme Court Weighs First Major Gun Rights Case in Nearly a Decade

 On Monday morning, some 400 gun-control advocates rallied outside the courthouse to urge the justices to drop the case.
 “Everyone agrees a lot is at stake,” says Shannon Watts, who founded the gun control advocacy group Moms Demand Action and was at the demonstration.
 “A sweeping and unnecessary ruling by the Supreme Court could put every gun safety law at risk,” she says.

-While it’s hard to predict how the Court will proceed, experts say the justices are likely dismiss the case.
+While it’s hard to predict how the Court will proceed, some experts say the justices are likely dismiss the case.
 During Monday’s arguments, Chief Justice John G. Roberts Jr.’s questions seemed to signal he was leaning toward a dismissal, according to the New York Times.
 If that happens, the firearms industry would suffer its second blow since last month when the Court said it would not block the families of victims of the Sandy Hook shooting from suing the gun maker Remington.

 But any victory for gun-control advocates may be short-lived, Winkler says, as the conservative-majority Supreme Court is likely to pick up another Second Amendment case.
 Winker says the fact that the Supreme Court took on this case after years of turning away numerous Second Amendment-related appeals suggests the justices—particularly the newest Trump-nominated Brett Kavanaugh and Neil Gorsuch—are interested in expanding the scope of the Second Amendment.
 Gun control activists “can breathe a sigh of relief,” Winkler says, “but the battle is not over.”